-Q: Does the Affordable Care Act make it easier to get individual health insurance?
+Does the Affordable Care Act make it easier to get individual health insurance?

 Enhanced shopping platforms

 Exchanges allow people shopping for individual health insurance to get the information they need in one location and give them confidence that they are comparing “apples to apples.”
 All health plans offered on the exchange must cover the ACA’s essential health benefits, but individual and small group plans offered outside the exchanges must also include coverage for the same essential health benefits.

-Subsidies are making health insurance affordable for millions of Americans, many of whom were unable to afford coverage at all prior to 2014.
-In many – but not all – cases, people who earn up to 400 percent of the federal poverty level receive subsidies to offset a portion of their premiums if they don’t have access to affordable employer-provided insurance.
+Premium subsidies (premium tax credits) are making health insurance affordable for millions of Americans, many of whom were unable to afford coverage at all prior to 2014.
+In a typical year, many – but not all – people who earn up to 400% of the federal poverty level receive subsidies to offset a portion of their premiums if they don’t have access to affordable employer-provided insurance.
 But the American Rescue Plan has eliminated this income cap for 2021 and 2022.
-Instead, people who earn more than 400% of the poverty level (that amounts to $51,520 in 2022 for an individual and $97,200 for a family of four) are subsidy-eligible in 2021 and 2022 if they would otherwise have to pay more than 8.5% of their household income for the benchmark Silver plan.
+Instead, people who earn more than 400% of the poverty level (that amounts to $51,520 in 2022 for an individual and $106,000 for a family of four) are subsidy-eligible in 2021 and 2022 if they would otherwise have to pay more than 8.5% of their household income for the benchmark Silver plan.

-The ACA also called for Medicaid expansion, providing coverage to people with household income up to 138 percent of the poverty level.
+The ACA also called for Medicaid expansion, providing coverage to people with household income up to 138% of the poverty level.
 Prior to 2014, in most states, childless adults couldn’t qualify for Medicaid regardless of how low their income was.
 And even adults with dependent children were often ineligible for Medicaid, despite having incomes well below the poverty level.

 No more medical underwriting

 Prior to 2014, health insurance companies in the individual market could refuse to sell you a policy, charge you more based on medical history, or refuse to cover a pre-existing condition.
-According to the Department of Health and Human Services, as many as 129 million Americans under age 65 have some type of pre-existing health condition, and up to 30 percent of healthy Americans are likely to develop a pre-existing condition over the next eight years.
+According to the Department of Health and Human Services, as many as 129 million Americans under age 65 have some type of pre-existing health condition, and up to 30% of healthy Americans are likely to develop a pre-existing condition over the next eight years.
 Starting in 2010, the ACA banned coverage limitations for children with pre-existing conditions, and that ban went into effect for adults starting in 2014.
 Today, everyone has access to health insurance, regardless of medical history.

 Insurance companies are also no longer allowed to charge women more than men for equivalent coverage.
 Prior to 2014, women almost always paid more than men – despite the fact that most didn’t cover maternity care.
 All new individual plans now include maternity coverage, and pricing is the same regardless of gender.

 Pricing can still vary based on age, but only by a ratio of 3 to 1.
-So a person who is 64 can only be charged three times a much as a person who is 21.
+So a person who is 64 can only be charged three times as much as a person who is 21.
 Prior to 2014, there were no official limits, and it was common for the ratio to be closer to 5 to 1.
 So the ACA has made coverage more affordable for older Americans (although younger people now pay more than they would have without the new rules).

 Higher premiums for people not eligible for subsidies